michaeldiguiseppi/capstone-ideas/README.md

 Code Challenge w/ Sockets

 - Build an app with sockets that shows you a coding challenge and lets you get into a room with your friends to solve it.
 You can have a personal profile, which tracks the number of challenges you've taken part in, the number you've won, and the number of points you have total.
 Finishing the challenge first (with correct answer) gets you 5 points, second gets 3 points, and third gets 1 point.
 You can still finish the challenge even if you're not the first 3, you just don't get points.
-- Use social auth to log in, and maybe have access to your friends list to invite people?  also to start could just have a randomly generated url that connects the people into the room.
+- Use social auth to log in (Satellizer), and maybe have access to your friends list to invite people?  also to start could just have a randomly generated url that connects the people into the room.
 - Users can upload a photo of themselves, or it can pull the facebook profile pic as their personal profile photo
 - the profile will track the number of points they have.
 - maybe have a global leaderboard showing the top 5 people by points.